Shakespearean Chamber Pot

-Jamestown was somewhat of a ongoing disaster, although it was less disastrous than some colonies that preceded it like the Lost Colony of Roanoke.
+Jamestown was an ongoing disaster.
+Although, it was less disastrous than some colonies that preceded it, like the Lost Colony of Roanoke.

 Jamestown was established in 1607 by the Virginia Company of London, briefly abandoned in 1610, and then went on to serve as the capital of the colony of Virginia for 83 years, from 1616 until 1699, at which point it was rapidly abandoned and it decayed.

 The location was chosen for being a defensible point on water navigable by the ships of the era.
 It was uninhabited by the local natives because they knew better.
 Jamestown was located in what was called Tsenacommacah and spelled in widely varying ways in Roman characters — Tsenacomoco, Tscenocomoco, Tenakomakah, Attanoughkomouck, and Attan-Akamik were all used.